Skip to main content

 5. Update the Developer Docs

-Do a search on GitHub to find any references to the repository and update or remove them.
+Search GitHub for any references to the repository and update or remove them as appropriate.